temporalio/documentation/docs/php/activities.md

 );
 ```

-Local activity has a limited set of options: `ScheduleToCloseTimeout`, `StartToCloseTimeout`, `RetryPolicy`.
+Local Activities have a limited set of options, including: `ScheduleToCloseTimeout`, `StartToCloseTimeout`, `RetryPolicy`.